ILIAS-eLearning/ILIAS/src/Refinery/README.md

 ### Transformation

-This service abstracts transformations between types and structure of data and provides some basic transformations to be reused throughout the system.
-These transformations SHOULD be added to the Factory in this library.

 A transformation is a function from one type or structure of data to another.
 It MUST NOT perform any sideeffects, i.e. it must be morally impossible to observe how often the transformation was actually performed.
 It MUST NOT touch the provided